 But what if you check keyword difficulty and find you’re interested in a more competitive term?
 Let’s say “marketing services,” which has a volume of 1,400 and a KD of 44.
 For a new website, that might be too challenging to target initially.
 Here’s how to find a low difficulty keyword as an alternative:

-Pro tip: When using a keyword difficulty tool, don’t get too hung up on search volume.
-Google’s search intent capabilities mean they often send relevant traffic to your page, even from related searches.
-Focus on finding the right KD level for your business’s current SEO strength.
+Pro tip: When using a ranking difficulty tool, don’t get too hung up on search volume.
+Google’s intent-matching capabilities mean it often sends relevant traffic to your page, even from related searches.
+Focus on finding the right competition score for your business’s current SEO strength.

 Finding the right keyword is a big step, but it’s only part of the equation.
 Before moving forward, take a moment to look at who’s already ranking for that term and whether your business can realistically compete.